Pakistan Says It's Close To US Trade Deal, Washington Gives No Timeline

 "It's not going to be months, not even weeks, I would say (just) days," he said.

-Under U.S. President Donald Trum , Washington has attempted to renegotiate trade agreements with many countries that he threatened with tariffs over what he calls unfair trade relations.
+Under U.S. President Donald Trump, Washington has attempted to renegotiate trade agreements with many countries that he threatened with tariffs over what he calls unfair trade relations.
 Many economists dispute Trump's characterization.

 The Pakistan foreign ministry also said Dar "appreciated the pivotal role" by Trump and Rubio "in de-escalating tensions between Pakistan and India by facilitating a ceasefire."
 The State Department statement did not mention India.